Graduate Program in Biochemistry and Biophysics

 This highly multidisciplinary program draws students from two types of undergraduate backgrounds: those with more chemically based training (Chemistry, Biochemistry, Biology majors) and those from Physics, Engineering, or Mathematics, who wish to bring quantitative skills to bear upon biological problems.
 This student mix is meant to be mutually reinforcing, so that during the trajectory to the Ph.D. degree, all trainees master both chemical and quantitative approaches to the art of macromolecular analysis.
 The program offers:

 - a rigorous curriculum of courses emphasizing macromolecular structure and function

 - four student-selected laboratory rotations during the first academic year

 - original thesis research in laboratories operating on the edge of discovery

 - practice in conveying scientific information via expository writing and public speaking

 - opportunities to present research results at professional scientific meetings

 An interactive, informal spirit pervades the Life Science programs at Brandeis.
-Students may choose research-labs from all Life Science faculty regardless of departmental affiliation.
+Students may choose research labs from all Life Science faculty regardless of departmental affiliation.
 Since most research groups are small, faculty members maintain close interactions with students, and collaborations among laboratories are common.
-Students may also opt to supplement their training by participating in the IGERT, Quantitative Biology, or Macromolecular Structure and Mechanism cross-disciplinary programs.
+Students may also opt to supplement their training by participating in the Quantitative Biology program.
 All Biochemistry and Biophysics Ph.D. students are fully supported with tuition waiver, health insurance support, and a monthly living stipend.